 Visit our website for more information on FREE credit counseling!

 *Pelican State CU membership eligibility required.
 Adult 18 years old or older must be a joint account holder on child’s Team Pelican youth savings account.
-Joint account holder must provide a form of identification for the child, such as a birth certificate or Social Security card, to open account.
-Highest attainable grade on report card pertains to each individual report card’s grading scale.
-Only the student’s most recent report card is accepted.
-Maximum of $10.00 per report card.
-Copy of official report card required.
+Joint account holder must provide a form of identification for themself and the child, such as a birth certificate or Social Security card, to open account.
+Highest attainable grade on the report card pertains to each individual semester-end report card’s grading scale.
+Maximum of $35 per semester-end report card for Team Pelican accounts ($5 per A) and $70 per semester if the student also has an active Pelican Teen Checking account ($10 per A).
+Copy of official semester-end report card required.
+Only the student’s most recent semester-end report card is accepted.
+Report cards are accepted for either of the major semesters, such as May-end and December-end, or terms, such as spring or fall terms.
 Team Pelican savings accounts are federally insured by NCUA.

 Deeply intrigued with all things finance and credit-related.
 Have a passion for sharing knowledge and financial education.
 Addicted to cake.
 Huge fan of Team Johnson, my family.